terpenes and the entourage effect

 Shifting a focus to terpenes results in a whole-plant approach, which translates to a whole-person approach when it comes to health benefits.
 When you look at all individual components of a strain, you have what is known as the Entourage Effect.
 This term is applied when multiple compounds like CBD, THCV, and terpenes work in a synergistic way to maximize healing benefits.

-Terpenes are found in other plants as well but have only recently become a focus of the cannabis culture.
+Terpenes are found in other plants as well but have only recently become a focus of the bud culture.
 Terpenes play a vital role in protecting a plant from fungus, bacteria, insects, and other environmental stressors.
 Found in other odoriferous plants like rosemary, basil, and mint, terpenes ward off predators and attract pollinators.

 While cannabinoids have therapeutic benefits, terpenes provide a large variety of positive effects, and can be influenced by elements like climate and fertilizer.
 Because they are non-psychoactive, the FDA does not restrict them.
 Terpenes act as serotonin uptake inhibitors, enhance norepinephrine activity, and increase dopamine activity, so they can mimic the benefits of antidepressants and other mood enhancement medications.